AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

 2. Fill in the required environment variables in the `.env` file as follows.

    ```
-   AB_BASE_URL=https://demo.accelbyte.io     # Base URL of AGS environment
+   AB_BASE_URL=https://test.accelbyte.io     # Base URL of AGS environment
    AB_CLIENT_ID='xxxxxxxxxx'                 # Client ID from the Prerequisites section
    AB_CLIENT_SECRET='xxxxxxxxxx'             # Client Secret from the Prerequisites section
    AB_NAMESPACE='xxxxxxxxxx'                 # Namespace ID from the Prerequisites section
-   PLUGIN_GRPC_SERVER_AUTH_ENABLED=false     # Enable or disable access token and permission verification
+   PLUGIN_GRPC_SERVER_AUTH_ENABLED=true     # Enable or disable access token validation
    ```

-   > :warning: **Keep PLUGIN_GRPC_SERVER_AUTH_ENABLED=false for now**.
-It is not currently supported by AGS, but it will be enabled later on to improve security.
-If it is enabled, the gRPC server will reject any calls from gRPC clients without proper authorization metadata.
+   > :info: **In this sample app, PLUGIN_GRPC_SERVER_AUTH_ENABLED is `true` by default**: If it is set to `false`, the `gRPC server` can be invoked without `AccelByte Gaming Services` access token.
+This option is provided for development purpose only.
+It is recommended to enable `gRPC server` access token validation in production environment.

 ## Build the sample app